La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

   > **ca le cabdei mi citka**
   > _Today I eat._

-  — here the term has a noun after it as its argument.
+  — here the term has an argument after it.

   > **mi ca citka**
   > _I now eat._

-  — here the modal particle is a part of the main relation construct and without a noun.
+  — here the modal particle is a part of the main relation construct and without an argument.

 - Modal term is applied to the whole relation: